 The FDSC Department is part of the University of Tennessee Institute of Agriculture (UTIA).
 The faculty and staff in the Department have appointments in the HCA, Tennessee Agricultural Experiment Station, and UT Extension to fulfill the land-grant mission of the University.
+The

-The Department offers educational and research opportunities with concentration areas of food chemistry, food microbiology and safety, food processing and engineering, and sensory sciences.
+Department offers educational and research opportunities with concentration areas of food chemistry, food microbiology and safety, food processing and engineering, and sensory sciences.
 The laboratories for research in these areas are located in the Food Science Building (FSB) and Food Safety and Processing Building (FSPB).
 Common research facilities provided to UTIA faculty, including Research and Education Centers (RECs) across the State of Tennessee, may also be available upon request and approval.

-The administrative structure relevant to FDSC graduate programs is presented in Figure 1.
 The Department reports to the HCA and GS.
 The Department Head oversees FDSC graduate programs.
 The DoGS is appointed by the Department Head.
 After approvals by the HCA and GS, the DoGS coordinates all activities related to graduate programs.
-The DoGS usually chairs the FDSC Graduate Committee (Appendix B) that evaluates applications to FDSC graduate programs, monitors graduate curriculum, determines Departmental policies related to graduate programs, and, in conjunction with the Department Head, engages in budgetary planning regarding assistantships and graduate program needs.
+The DoGS usually chairs the FDSC Graduate Committee (Appendix B) that evaluates applications to FDSC graduate programs, monitors graduate curriculum, determines Departmental policies related to graduate programs, coordinates assessments of graduate programs, and, in conjunction with the Department Head, engages in budgetary planning regarding assistantships and graduate program needs.